MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 [7,14,21,28,35,42,49]
 ```

-Soon we will get into generalized function called `fmap` while discussing the term *functor*.
+Soon we will get into a generalized function called `fmap` while discussing the term *functor*.

 ### Folds and scans

 Maybe you've heard about *Map/Reduce*...
 We know `map`, but there is no `reduce`!
 Actually, there is, but it is called [fold](https://wiki.haskell.org/Fold) (it is practically a synonym in functional programming).
 Folds are higher order functions that process a data structure in some order and build a return value.
-It (as everything in Haskell) has foundations in math - conretely in [Catamorphism](https://wiki.haskell.org/Catamorphisms) (Category Theory).
+It (as everything in Haskell) has foundations in math - concretely in [Catamorphism](https://wiki.haskell.org/Catamorphisms) (Category Theory).

 To get into folds in practice, let's try to implement `sum` and `product` functions (if you want to practice on your own, try it with `and` and `or`).